afeinstein20/periodic-ri/README.md

 # rvs-by-ri

- Detecting periodicity in RVs from Randomization Inference
+A Python implementation of <a href="https://github.com/ptoulis/ri-exoplanet-detection">detecting periodicity in RVs</a> from randomization inference.